 Good question!
 There are two reasons that answer that question-

-- The leash is not a converging line.
-It is a leading line.
-But, it is not a converging line.
+- The leash, a good example of diagonal lines, is not a converging line.
 It is traveling across the photograph- not “into” the photograph.

 - Because it is not a converging line, the direction is established through different means.
 In this case, it is the use of a focal point and juxtaposition.
 Those additional tools of composition occur where the leash is clasped to the dog’s collar.
 Because that point of contact is a focal point, and it creates shape juxtaposition against the background, it carries more visual strength than the left part of the leash that extends off of the frame.
 It creates a flow of left to right.

 Let’s go back to the question of “What’s the subject”?